Medical Marijuana Appetite StimulationGreen Relief Health Admin

 Many people that are dealing with a chronic condition often wonder about medical marijuana and appetite stimulation.
 We have all heard about marijuana making your hungry or giving you the “munchies”, but is this true?
 Fortunately, for many dealing with a chronic ailment medical marijuana can offer appetite stimulation.
 In this blog we will look at how this works and how this may help you with your medical condition.

 Chronic illness and its treatment can lead to a host of other problems, one of which is a loss of appetite.
 And, a loss of appetite can also occur from more than just physical conditions.
 It is possible to experience a loss of appetite from several different mental health issues as well.
 Medical marijuana can create appetite stimulation which is important to treat many chronic conditions.

-The state of Maryland has established several qualifying conditions that allow a provider to certify you to be able to use medical cannabis.
+The states of Maryland and Delaware have established several qualifying conditions that allow a provider to certify you to be able to use medical cannabis.
 Several of the qualifying condition are those that can benefit from medical marijuana appetite stimulation.

 Anorexia is an eating disorder characterized by weight loss (or lack of appropriate weight gain in growing children); difficulties maintaining an appropriate body weight for height, age, and stature; and, in many individuals, distorted body image.

 Wasting syndrome refers to unwanted weight loss of more than 10 percent of a person’s body weight, with either diarrhea or weakness and fever that have lasted at least 30 days.
 The conditions often associated with wasting syndrome include cancer, AIDS, heart failure, or advanced chronic obstructive pulmonary disease (COPD).